exakat/php-dictionary/dictionary/svmexception.ini.rst

 SVMException
 ------------

 The SVMException exception is thrown by the SVM::train() method.
-It happens when the model could not be trainted.
+It happens when the model could not be trained.

 .. code-block:: php